NimSed/astro-machines/README.md

     }
 -->

-Please refer to the [main project page](http://www.eso.org/~nsedagha/universe) under the ESO website, to try out the 'sliders' and 'RETR-SPECT' interfaces.
+Please refer to the [main project page](https://www.rawdataspeaks.com/projects/astro-machines), to try out the 'sliders' and 'RETR-SPECT' interfaces.

 ## How to use